Occasionally, I get a call or an email from a client who is in a panic.

 To get to this tool look for the wrench at the top of the screen.
 When you click on this look for Ad Preview in the left-hand column.

 When using this tool make sure to set your target market.
 If you’re just advertising in Atlanta, then set this as your location.

-The preview tool is a good way to check on your ads ifyou’re in a different location than where they run.
+The preview tool is a good way to check on your ads if you’re in a different location than where they run.

-If you're relying on pay per click to generate leads foryour business, then you want your ads running when they're supposed to be.
+If you're relying on pay per click to generate leads for your business, then you want your ads running when they're supposed to be.

-Not only will Imake sure your ads are running, but that they're targeting your specific market.
+Not only will I make sure your ads are running, but that they're targeting your specific market.
 That you're getting the highest return on your investment.